jiayuasu/CSE512-Project-Phase2-Template/README.md

 October 30, 2017 11:59 pm

 ### Submission files
+1. Submit your code on Vocareum website in order to get your grade.
-2. Submit your project source code onto Blackboard in a compress zip file of "cse512-phase2-GROUPNAME".
+2. Submit your project source code onto Blackboard in a compress zip file of "cse512-phase2-GROUPNAME" for plagiarism detection.
 Note that: you need to make sure your code can compile and package by entering ```sbt assembly```.
 We will run the compiled package on our cluster directly using "spark-submit".
 3. If your code cannot compile and package, you will not receive any points.

 ## How to debug your code in IDE